 ¼ cup chopped parsley

 Heat the oil in a No.8 (10 ¼”) cast iron skillet over medium-high heat until it begins to shimmer.
 Pat the chicken skin dry with paper towels, then season with salt and pepper.
 Add the chicken to the skillet and cook, without disturbing, until the skin is golden brown, 5 to 7 minutes.
 Turn the chicken over and add the garlic.
 Cook until the chicken is browned on the other side and the garlic is golden brown, about 5 minutes.
-Transfer the chicken and garlic to a place.
+Transfer the chicken and garlic to a plate.

 Add the onion to the skillet, lower the heat to medium, and cook, stirring, until the onion is softened and beginning to brown, about 8 to 10 minutes.
 Return the chicken and garlic to the skillet and add the olives, rosemary, bay leaf, and lemon zest.
 Add enough chicken stock to cover most of the chicken, leaving the skin exposed.
 Bring the liquid to a simmer, then reduce the heat to low, cover the skillet, and braise until the chicken is cooked through, about 30 minutes.
 At this point you can finish the reserve and serve the chicken right away, or let it sit for up to 30 minutes, then rewarm it (and re-crisp the skin) under a broiler.